Sylius/Stack/docs/grid/field_types.md

 ## Callable

 The Callable column aims to offer almost as much flexibility as the Twig column, but without requiring the creation of a template.

 You simply need to specify a callable, which allows you to transform the `data` variable on the fly.

+This field type has can be configured in two differents ways.
+Either you define a callable using the `callable` options or you can define a service with the `service` option.

+### Using `callable` option

 When defining callables in YAML, only string representations of callables are supported.
 When configuring grids using PHP (as opposed to service grid configuration), both string and array callables are supported.
 However, closures cannot be used due to restrictions in Symfony's configuration (values of type "Closure" are not permitted in service configuration files).